 Head Out of Town for a Summer Hike

 King County Metro offers an affordable shuttle service to at least 4 different routes as of the 2019 season in the immediate area surrounding Seattle in the warmer months.

 From about April to October, which will be slightly different given the trail, you can ride round trip to and from the trailhead for only $5.50 and avoid the logistics of driving out and fighting the crowded parking on some of the most popular local hikes on weekends and holidays.

 Hikes accessible from these shuttles include Mt Si, Mailbox Peak, Poo-Poo Point (named for the train whistle echoing through the mountains), and Cougar Mountain, among others.
-To pay the shuttle you can use exact change, a pre-loaded Orca Card, or instantly buy shuttle tickets on the free Sound Transit app from your phone.
+To pay for the shuttle you can use exact change, a pre-loaded Orca Card, or instantly buy shuttle tickets on the free Sound Transit app from your phone.

-Just a short 30 minute drive outside of Seattle is Snoqualmie Falls.
+Just a short 30-minute drive outside of Seattle is Snoqualmie Falls.
 Parking is free in the lot across the street, and the view of the upper falls is just a short walk from the parking lot.